Ukraine strikes two Russian refineries, Baltic Sea port

 President Volodymyr Zelenskiy says Ukraine is ready to defend its territory and its independence.

-Ukraine’s President Volodymyr Zelenskiy believes Russia is making preparations to once again try to involve its ally Belarus in the four-year-old war.
+The strikes come as Ukraine’s President Volodymyr Zelenskiy said he believed Russia was making preparations to once again try to involve its ally Belarus in the four-year-old war.

 Zelenskiy said Ukrainian intelligence indicated Belarus had begun expanding roads and building artillery positions in areas near Ukraine’s border.